GoldLola/PyTest/ReadME.txt

-This is testing git works as it should.
+Made changes to git setup